Skip to Main Content

 1. Apply: Now apply and discuss the evidence you have found with your patient population.

-Hierarchy of Evidence Based Illustration
+Hierarchy of Evidence Illustration

 Image result for hierarchy of evidence